Must-Read Children’s Books for Hispanic Heritage Month

-Celebrate Hispanic Heritage Month, also referred to as Latinx Heritage Month, by getting to know some of our favorite children’s books by Hispanic-identifying authors for every age group.
+Celebrate Hispanic Heritage Month by getting to know some of our favorite children’s books by Hispanic-identifying authors for every age group.
 These incredible reads use and embrace a wide range of cultural traditions and nuanced language to shape their stories for kids.

 Ten Little Birds / Diez Pajaritos by 123 Andrés, illustrated by Sara Palacios